 As a parent, you have the chance to shape your child’s eating habits for life.
 Kids learn through what they see and hear, so it’s important to role model healthy eating habits.
-This means being positive and flexible about food choices and offering nutritious foods to your child as much as possible.
-This will help your child enjoy eating, and will make sure that they get the nutrition they need.
+This means being positive and flexible about food choices and offering healthy foods to your child as much as possible.
+This will help your child enjoy eating and will make sure that they get the nutrition they need.

 - Regular family meals help kids develop the social and emotional skills needed for their everyday lives.